-Unflavored pea protein milk can be used in mashed potatoes, vegan macaroni and cheese, soups, smoothies, oatmeal, or anything that calls for milk.
+Unflavored pea protein milk can be used in mashed potatoes, vegan macaroni, and cheese, soups, smoothies, oatmeal, or anything that calls for milk.

 If you’re not so keen on the taste then ease into it with half pea protein milk and half of another plant-based milk.
 But you probably won’t mind the taste if you’re already drinking plant-based milk.

 This is certainly a healthy option as it is naturally high in nutrients, including protein, fiber, and iron.
 Especially if you are allergic to soy, dairy, or nuts and following a plant-based diet.
-While the market options may be more costly than other plant-based milk, it can be made at home.
+While market options may be more costly than other plant-based milk, they can be made at home.
 Just remember, homemade pea protein milk will lack calcium and other fortified nutrients.

 Nutrition might feel a bit like a slippery slope this year, particularly after this tsunami we call 2020.
 Whilst circumstances probably don’t feel the happiest right now.
 You can feel better by eating these easy and happiness-boosting depression meals.

 Meet the 2 new contenders on the plant milk block: pea and oat milk.
 Food 24. https://www.food24.com/meet-the-2-new-contenders-on-the-plant-milk-block-pea-and-oat-milk/